TurkStream: Contractors

 The project was implemented by South Stream Transport B.V., a subsidiary of Gazprom, which was originally established for the South Stream project.
 In the near-shore areas the offshore pipeline was laid by the pipe-laying vessel Audacia.
 For the deep part of the Black Sea, the pipe-laying vessel Pioneering Spirit was used.

 The contractor for the Turkish section was Petrofac and the subcontractor for the construction of the receiving terminal in Turkey was Tekfen.
 Contractor for the onshore section to the Turkey–Bulgaria border was TurkAkim Gaz Tasima A. S. will carry out construction of the land section, a joint venture of Gazprom and BOTAŞ.

 Impact

-TurksStream changes the regional gas flows in South-East Europe by diverting the transit through Ukraine and the Trans Balkan Pipeline system.
+TurkStream changes the regional gas flows in South-East Europe by diverting the transit through Ukraine and the Trans Balkan Pipeline system.

+In 2022, Turkish President Recep Tayyip Erdoğan and Russian President Vladimir Putin planned for Turkey to become an energy hub for all of Europe.
+According to Aura Săbăduș, a senior energy journalist focusing on the Black Sea region, "Turkey would accumulate gas from various producers – Russia, Iran and Azerbaijan, [liquefied natural gas] and its own Black Sea gas – and then whitewash it and relabel it as Turkish.
+European buyers wouldn't know the origin of the gas."

+After the cessation of gas transit through Ukraine to Europe at the beginning of 2025, TurkStream will be the only gas pipeline through which Russia can directly supply gas to Europe.
+By 2023, Russia's gas deliveries via TurkStream have already increased by 23% to 16.7 billion cubic meters.
+According to Gokhan Yardim, former manager of the state-owned energy company GOTA, this will open up the possibility of a further 15 billion cubic meters of gas transit.
+On 11 January 2025, Ukraine attacked a TurkStream gas compressor station in Russia with drones.
+However, the gas transport was not interrupted.

+In 2024, Slovakia entered into a pilot contract to buy natural gas from Azerbaijan to reduce the impact of the Ukrainian closure of the pipeline for Russian supplies in 2025.
+Transfer may be via Russia and TurkStream.